Criminal Regulatory & Environmental

 - Particular experience and expertise in cases concerning fatal accidents involving children;

-- Cases concerning deaths in custody or care home settings;
+- Cases concerning deaths in custody, care home and school/nursery settings.

-Dominic is one of a very small number of Queen’s Counsel undertaking a large volume of Environmental Law cases throughout the country, representing corporate defendants facing prosecution for breach of environmental legislation.
+Dominic is one of a very small number of King’s Counsel undertaking a large volume of criminal Environmental Law cases throughout the country, representing corporate defendants facing prosecution for breach of environmental legislation.
 Such cases typically involve charges under the EPA 1990, the Water Resources Act 1991, Pollution Prevention and Control Regulations 2000, the Environmental Permitting (England and Wales) Regulations 2010 and/or appeals against notices served under the EPA.
-He has represented many of the large utility companies as well as major high street retailers, fuel storage, agricultural and groundwork companies.
+He has represented many of the large utility companies as well as major high street retailers, fuel storage, agricultural, food manufacturing and groundwork companies.

 His environmental work includes defending companies and directors charged in respect of large-scale and high-profile pollution incidents (land, watercourse and offshore), permitting offences, waste escapes and licence infringements.
 He has considerable experience in fisheries cases.
 His recent work includes representing major utility companies, chemical storage facility operators, manufacturing companies prosecuted for discharges leading to pollution incidents, leisure companies and research laboratories.

-He has lectured on various aspects of environmental prosecutions including the impact of the Sentencing Council’s ‘Definitive Guideline’ in respect of sentencing very large organisations for environmental offences.
+He regularly gives lectures on various aspects of environmental prosecutions including in respect of sentencing very large organisations for environmental offences.

 He has considerable experience representing companies charged in joint HSE/EA prosecutions and his recent environmental work has included: